nekStab/LightKrylov/README.md

 - a Fortran compiler,
 - [`fpm`](https://github.com/fortran-lang/fpm) for building the code.

+All other dependencies are directly handled by the Fortran Package Manage `fpm`.
 To date, the tested compilers include:

 - `gfortran 12` (Linux)